pauliacomi/pyGAPS/docs/manual/sqlitedb.rst

 Overview
 --------

-The frameork provides capabilities to interact with an sqlite database, in order to store objects such as isotherms, samples, adsorbates, users and so on.
+The framework provides capabilities to interact with an sqlite database, in order to store objects such as isotherms, samples, adsorbates and so on.

-All the functions which interact with a database, take the database path as their first argument.
-If the internal database is to be used, the parameter passed should be the ``pygaps.DATABASE`` constant.
+The database was initially envisioned as a centralised data storage for the MADIREL Laboratory in Marseille, at Philip Llewellyn's request.
+To generalize the concept for a this framework, the database has been simplified to what the authors consider a barebones, but still extensible, functionality.
+Suggests for further improvements are welcome.

 .. note::